-“You can always taste it when a product is made with love,” he says, “whether it’s a restaurant where the chef is really pouring his heart out or your grandmother’s kitchen.
-You can really taste the difference.”
+“You can always taste it when a product is made with love,” he says, “whether it’s a restaurant where the chef is pouring his heart out or your grandmother’s kitchen.
+You can taste the difference.”

 Some luck always helps.
-The Tesoros were able to start out with a food services incubator in a nearby Berkshires town, which provided technical assistance in meeting state and federal food preparation regulations.
+The Tesoros were able to start out with a food service incubator in a nearby Berkshires town, which provided technical assistance in meeting state and federal food preparation regulations.
 It also provided a leasable commercial kitchen with much of the equipment they needed to get started.

 “It’s a great way to start,” Tesoro says, “but not a great way to grow.”
 Ooma Tesoro now operates out of a kitchen in a decommissioned elementary school, which the Tesoros rent from the local county.

-The couple were also lucky in having some media savvy.
+The couple was also lucky in having some media savvy.
 Robin was able to get a mention in her former employer’s influential magazine, Martha Stewart Living, which declared that Ooma’s sauce “will turn your kitchen into an Italian-American grandmother’s home.”

-They also came armed with business savvy, largely from Michael’s career in corporate dealings.
+They also came armed with business savvy, mainly from Michael’s career in corporate dealings.
 He crafted a business plan, did the basic market research, and marketed the sauce with pitches to local grocers, where he often set up tables with samples of Ooma’s tasty sauce dipped in bread.

 “We did it the hard way,” he says.
 There are three full-time employees, two of whom are the Tesoros.
-The couple were determined to keep the business as a manageable family business rather than a Shark Tank-funded plan “which you throw a lot of money at.”
+The couple was determined to keep the business as a manageable family business rather than a Shark Tank-funded plan “which you throw a lot of money at.”

 “Ours was always a shoestring approach,” Tesoro says.
 “We had a well-defined business plan.
 We were highly focused on establishing a foothold for ourselves in one market and on getting into some venues of national stature.”
 No big debts, no sharing equity with big-time investors.
 One of their triumphant moments was when regional Whole Foods acknowledged Ooma Tesoro’s Marinara as having met their rigorous standards for natural foods and began selling the sauce on their shelves.

 Of course, the company has a long way to go to firmly establish itself in the market; the food industry is a tough nut to crack.
-The secret to success, then, is often a powerful belief in one’s product and above all, Tesoro says, tenacity.
+The secret to success, then, is often a powerful belief in one’s product and above all, Tesoro says tenacity.